cohaesio/cohaesio.github.io/_posts/2022-03-27-Automatic-Photo-Collage.md

 ## Introduction

 Photo collage is a technique that automatically arranges multiple photos on a given canvas.
 It has a wide range of applications, including advertising and photo summarization.
 However, achieving high aesthetic quality in a scalable and flexible manner can be a challenging task.
 In light of this, we propose a novel pipeline for the automatic generation of collages on a specified aspect ratio canvas.
 Our method is capable of processing both video and image collections as input.
+The manuscript can be accessed from [here](https://ieeexplore.ieee.org/document/9787805).

 ![](img/col-i1.png)